Number : Season 4, serial 8 of 9

 It does however, give new companion Jamie – more room to develop; alongside his new ‘temporary’ squeeze; Samantha Briggs (Shirley Valentine‘s Pauline Collins).

 The Faceless Ones, also benefits from strong performances from; Donald Pickering – as the coldly sterile – Chameleon Captain; Blade – and ‘Who regular’ – Bernard Kay; as Crossland.

 The Faceless Ones, has many good concepts and ideas present.
 Including, the look of the Chameleons and the discovery of all of the human bodies (being copied by the Chameleons), hidden in cars – in the airport car-park.

 At 6 episodes, though, it is far too long; and could have been a much more ‘to-the-point’ punchier four-parter.
 The latter parts, are stretched out too much – and whilst the Chameleons are an interesting concept – they ultimately aren’t that memorable.

 Not enough is made of their human-mimicing skill, and The Faceless Ones – could have benefited from a full-on “no-one can be trusted” angle; as they could infact – be a Chameleon in disguise.

-Patrick Troughton has a good turn here, as the Doctor.
+Patrick Troughton has a good turn here.
 He bounces along, somewhere – between airport prankster and undercover detective.
 His scenes where he continually harasses the airport commandant; are fun too.

-The Faceless Ones is an overly long but still an interesting airport number, with an alternative monster and monster motivational angle.
-It also sets up the next episode; The Evil Of The Daleks
+The Faceless Ones, is an overly long -but still interesting ‘airport number’.
+With a good concept for a monster/antagonist.
+It also feeds into, and sets-up the next episode; The Evil Of The Daleks